Ravinder3113/Capstone-Project-CPG-14/README.md

 Use the following dataset to train your number plate detection model:
 - https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e

-This model detects the license plate from frames and extracts the alphanumeric plate number.
+This model detects the license plate from frames and extracts the alphanumeric plate number along with all the metadata.

 ## Step 3: Run the Backend Server